 First of all, get going with the two-factor-authentication thingy.
 It’s sounds way more time consuming than it actually is and it could be a lifesaver in the future.
 And let’s be real, even our aunts are aware of 2FA nowadays, so it can’t be that hard, right?

 Second, if you’re planning on doing a collab with other Creators in the near future, please make sure to get your paperwork in order.
-At least get them to sign a
+At least get them to sign a quitclaim so there won’t be any nasty surprises.

 Look, when we say it is incredibly important for us to protect our Creators - who trust us so much that they want to create their content with us - we’re being dead ass serious.
 That's also why we work with Cam Model Protection.
 CMP is a company that monitors the internet for top Creators to make sure their content isn’t distributed illegally and when it is: CMP will try to take legal action against the culprit.
 The idea is that this tool, which addresses illegal downloads, secures your privacy 24/7, removes illegal copies of your content and also finds and removes this illegal content from search engines, will eventually be integrated on our platform.